 The Master of Arts degree program in Speech-Language Pathology is a five semester curriculum of full time study.
 The semesters are consecutive (fall, spring, summer of the first year; and fall and spring of the second year.
-The graduate program provides students with necessary academic and clinical experience to fulfill requirements for certification as a speech-language pathologist by the American Speech-Language-Hearing Association (ASHA) as well as licensure by the State of Ohio.
+The graduate program provides students with necessary academic and clinical experience to fulfill requirements for certification as a Speech-Language Pathologist by the American Speech-Language-Hearing Association (ASHA) as well as licensure by the State of Ohio.
 Part-time programs for graduate study in Speech-Language Pathology are not available.

 The department maintains student-training liaisons with many hospitals, clinics and schools in the Greater Cleveland area.
 Students also have the opportunity to gain clinical experience by providing speech, language, and audiological services to clients in the on campus Speech and Hearing Clinic.
 Students who are admitted to the graduate program generally have high academic and professional success.
 Our program currently has almost a 100% pass rate on the Praxis Exam.

 How to Apply to the Graduate Program

 The CSU deadline for applications and receipt of transcripts for admission in the graduate program in Speech-Language Pathology is February 1of every academic year.
 Applications received after February 1 will not be considered.
 Applicants should apply directly to CSU, to CSDCAS, and submit a Supplemental Application.